-At one time the choice would have amongst the traditional pure-breed layers, but now there are several varieties of hybrid hens to consider as well.
+At one time, the choice would have amongst the traditional pure-breed layers, but now there are several varieties of hybrid hens to consider.
 Both types have their pros and cons, which may be more or less important depending on your personal circumstances.

 Hybrid laying hens

 What are they & what are their advantages/disadvantages?

 Hybrid hens have been developed through selectively cross-breeding the most productive strains of pure-breed layers.
 While some characteristics of the original parent stock may remain, hybrid hens are specially bred to be docile, not to go broody and to lay numerous eggs in their first year.
 The best of them can produce an egg almost every day – at their peak, four hens could give you two dozen eggs a week!

 Advantages of hybrids